nadagehad01/folder/user.md

 # Nada Galal
-### Click [here](https://drive.google.com/file/d/1tbphR8kmyYPuSg8CLP7bACFbI2jLU9XA/view?usp=sharing "Nada's resume") for my resume.
+#### Click [here](https://drive.google.com/file/d/1tbphR8kmyYPuSg8CLP7bACFbI2jLU9XA/view?usp=sharing "Nada's resume") for my resume.
-#### ngalal@ucsd.edu

 Hello!
-My name is Nada.
+My name is Nada (she/her).
 I'm a class of 2023 student at UCSD majoring in computer science and minoring in design and business.
 I'm currently also a computer science tutor in the computer science department, a middle school mentor with an organization called [CovEd](coved.org "CovEd website"), and a publicity, social media, and monthly newsletter intern at the [Diversity, Equity, and Inclusion community](https://cse.ucsd.edu/diversity_equity_inclusion "DEI community website") in the UCSD computer science department.

-##### About my educational background
+#### About my educational background
 * Graduated high school in 2019 from Riada American School in Alexandria, Egypt
 * Currently a B.S. student at the University of California, San Diego planning to graduate in 2023
   * Major: Computer Science